mrnguyener21/Personal-Web-Portfolio/README.md

 -NAV BAR, ABOUT, WORK(PROJECTS I GUESS), RESUME, MAYBE A SKILLS SECTION?, MAYBE A CONTACT ME SECTION?, HAVE A LINKED IN AND GITHUB BUTTON
--THE LAYOUT WILL A ONE PAGER AND THE NAVBAR WILL LET YOU AUTO SCROLL TO THE SECTION YOU CLICK -ADD IN A FEATURE FOR EACH SECTION TO SCROLL BACK TO THE TOP -have cool transitions lol
+-THE LAYOUT WILL A ONE PAGER AND THE NAVBAR WILL LET YOU AUTO SCROLL TO THE SECTION YOU CLICK
+    -the auto scroll will be a circle button with an up arrow. the arrow will be white and the fill color will be the secondary color(the purple)
+-ADD IN A FEATURE FOR EACH SECTION TO SCROLL BACK TO THE TOP -have cool transitions lol
--EACH SECTION WILL ALTERNATIVE BETWEEN THE PRIMARY COLOR AND WHITE AS THE BACKGROUND
+-EACH SECTION WILL ALTERNATIVE BETWEEN THE PRIMARY COLOR AND WHITE AS THE BACKGROUND -maybe add a dark and light them button?
+-save hovering for each title after layout complete

 COLOR SCHEME
     -primary color: #02203c; will also use this color for white backgrounds